 ‘In the business of learning since 1544’

-Part of the outstanding The Heath Family Multi Academy Trust
+Proud to be part of The Heath Family Multi Academy Trust

 At The Prescot School we are committed to delivering a traditional curriculum in classrooms, focusing on developing skills in English, Maths and Science.
 Alongside this we also develop students skills in a range of subjects including Technology, Computer Science, Geography, History and French, German and Spanish.
 We constantly review and change our curriculum to match the needs and aspirations of our students.
 Children are encouraged to develop their own skills and talents and we support them to do this through individual aspirational challenges and targets.